Top 10 Common Reasons For Why Root Canal Treatment Fail

 Reason #7: Leakage of bacteria into the root canal system from the top of the restoration

 The entire process is aimed at removing bacteria in the roots.
 But if you experience a breakdown or degradation of the tooth-sealing filling, which could be permanent or temporary, your root canal can leak bacteria back into the system and cause a failure.
-This is why a permanent seal is necessary following any root canal treatment.
+This is why a permanent seal is necessary following any treatment.
 A crown does this by covering and sealing out anything getting back into the tooth while adding protection from fracture which is commonly seen with root canal teeth.

 Timing for a final restoration is important if you want to avoid leakage.
 If your restoration work is delayed following your procedure, it could influence a bacterial re-infection in your canal.
 Even worse, if the rubber filling material is exposed to saliva for three days, research shows bacteria will permeating into the canal system.
 Dentists should retreat your root canal once this occurs.

 Reason #6: Insufficient filling of the root canal (known as obturation or canal filling)

 Once the canal is cleaned, it has to be sealed inside out.
 This canal filling is the white material you will see on an x-ray.
 Root canals are set and sealed in place with a cement compound and with Gutta-Percha which is a rubber material made from a tree.
 Since rubber is used to fill up the empty space, it makes sense that it should be dense and tightly packed to prevent bacteria from re-breeding or getting back into your tooth.
 A possible source of failure is not making the "obturation" dense enough.
 Nowadays, at Westcoast we use a variety of 3D methods to fill completely the canal including Thermafil, vertical warm condensation and obtura back filling.
 All of this ensures your root canal doesn’t allow bacteria a chance to repopulate your tooth again.

 Reason #5: Missing or unable to access a hidden root canal